swisspost/container_day_ict_campus/README.md

 - [filebrowser](./advanced/filebrowser/): Basic web-based filebrowser to view/edit/share files on the web
 - [Gitea](./advanced/gitea): Lightweight but powerful git server to self-host as container (uses a mysql database)
 - [wikijs](./advanced/wikijs/): Wonderful wiki solution for a self-hosted wiki
-- [portainer](./advanced/portainer): A Web-Interface for managing containers on docker hosts, kubernetes clusters and more

 ### Expert